 You have a very strange job, son.
 But your mother and I are still proud of you.

 We love you too, son.
 But we both honestly hope you find a better job soon.

-I try the tiny shoes on in a theatrical fashion, showing the tired woman with the clipboard, who is in the locker room with us, that I’m a good sport because I’m struggling to get these goddamned tiny, little, not-the-size-I-asked-for shoes on.
-Everyone can see that I’m obviously struggling valiantly here.
+I try the tiny shoes on in a theatrical fashion, showing the tired woman with the clipboard, who is in the locker room with us, that I’m a good sport because I’m struggling to get these goddamned not-the-size-I-asked-for shoes on.
+Everyone can see that I’m struggling valiantly here.
 What a hero I am, right?

 Last but not least we’re given the thing that represents the reason I’m here this morning at all: we’re given two tickets to the sold-out preseason NBA game that is taking place that afternoon between the Toronto Raptors (Canada’s sole NBA team) and the Golden State Warriors.
 Only instead of two tickets, inside the envelope I find four.